Methods with Local Steps and Random Reshuffling for Generally Smooth Non-Convex Federated Optimization: Acknowledgements

 \section{Acknowledgements}

+The authors thank M. Crawshaw for drawing our attention to the related literature, \'{E}ric Moulines for spotting a mistake in the proof (which affected the choice of the inner stepsizes, but the main results remained the same), and anonymous reviewers for valuable feedback.

-The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST): i) KAUST Baseline Research Scheme, ii) Center of Excellence for Generative AI, under award number 5940, iii) SDAIA-KAUST Center of Excellence in Artificial Intelligence and Data Science.
+The work of Yury Demidovich, Grigory Malinovsky and Peter Richt\'{a}rik was supported by funding from King Abdullah University of Science and Technology (KAUST): i) KAUST Baseline Research Scheme, ii) Center of Excellence for Generative AI, under award number 5940, iii) SDAIA-KAUST Center of Excellence in Artificial Intelligence and Data Science.

+The work of Petr Ostroukhov was supported by the Ministry of Science and Higher Education of the Russian Federation (Goszadaniye), project No. FSMG-2024-0011.